wasmerio/wasmer/README.md

 `wasmer` can execute both the standard binary format (`.wasm`) and the text format defined by the WebAssembly reference interpreter (`.wat`).

-Once installed, you will be able to run:
+Once installed, you will be able to run any wasm module (_including Nginx!_):

 ```sh
 wasmer run examples/nginx/nginx.wasm -- -p examples/nginx -c nginx.conf